aerleon/aerleon/docs/reference/naming.md

 # Introduction

-The naming library is used by the capirca system to parse definitions of network and service data.
+The naming library is used by the Aerleon system to parse definitions of network and service data.
 These definitions are based on 'tokens' that are used in the high-level [policy language](Policy-format.md).